 The primary endpoint is the incidence of target lesion major adverse cardiac events (MACE); a composite of cardiac death, myocardial infarction or rehospitalisation for unstable/progressive angina in group B vs. group A.

 First patient was included by The Isala Hospital in Zwolle, The Netherlands, in March 2015.

-Principal investigator is Elvin Kedhi MD, PhD Isala hospital, Zwolle, The Netherlands.
+Principal investigator is prof. Elvin Kedhi MD, PhD Hopital Erasme, Brussels, Belgium.

-Participating centers are active in the following countries: The Netherlands, Luxembourg, Germany, Spain, Italy, Switzerland and Belgium.
+Participating centers are active in the following countries: The Netherlands, Ireland, Luxembourg, Germany, Spain, Italy, Switzerland, United Arab Emirates and Belgium.

 Clinical trial information

 Kennedy MV, Fabris E, Ijsselmuiden AJ et al. Combined optical coherence tomography morphologic and fractional flow reserve hemodynamic assessment of non- culprit lesions to better predict adverse event outcomes in diabetes mellitus patients: COMBINE (OCT-FFR) prospective study.
 Rationale and design.
 Cardiovascular Diabetology 2016;15:144.